mozilla/glean/docs/user/user/metrics/labeled_booleans.md

 * If the labels are specified in the `metrics.yaml`, using any label not listed in that file will be replaced with the special value `__other__`.

+* The number of labels specified in the `metrics.yaml` is limited to 100.

 * If the labels aren't specified in the `metrics.yaml`, only 16 different dynamic labels may be used, after which the special value `__other__` will be used.

 ## Examples